wearesober/FEWD-DC-23/Week_05_Variables_Functions/09_variables_conditionals/slides.md

 ## Making Decisions

-It's either TRUE or FALSE (like booleans)
+It's either TRUE or FALSE

-If you are greater than 18
-you are an adult
+If you are greater than 18, you are an adult.

 ```
 if (age > 18){
 	document.write("You are an adult");
 }
 ```

+Note:
+Introduce the concept of boolean

 ---